-At the base of the mountain (where you get on the gondola) there's a cafe and toilets.
+At the base of the mountain (where you get on the gondola) is the Pinemarten cafe (with toilets).
 From here you can hire a mountain bike and explore some of the 25 miles of forestry track.
 The Snowgoose restaurant and Mountain Discovery Centre are located at the top station of the gondola ride.

 Full details of all this, including prices, events, etc. on www.nevisrange.co.uk